 After arriving in Astana, and after rearranging 60% of the cupboards to suit my preferences—haha!, I immediately started thinking up ways to bring color, life, and a feeling of home into the apartment.
 We needed some colorful pillows, some more boldly colored art, some photos of us, some plants!
 Finding such things is easier said than done.

 Photos of us I had on hand.
-I thought Reed might be missing my smiling face in the months we were apart, so I sent him a stack of great photos from our wedding.
+I thought my husband might be missing my smiling face in the months we were apart, so I sent him a stack of great photos from our wedding.
 Using tape, I arranged them on the little wall between the desk and the fridge.
 These can also be seen from the living room since everything is open.
 It’s not much, but it breaks up the white monolith and gives me something happy to look at while writing.

 We went shopping my second day here and got some pillows and geometric-print pillow covers for the couch.
 A bit of beige-grey, navy, and orange.
 They don’t really match the mountain/lake photo above the couch, but at least they are something.
 We later bought some bigger pillows, white covers unfortunately, which soften the brown and beige of the couch a bit.